SazumiVicky/sazumi-copilot/README.md

-Digital dawn, where minds are made
+Metallic dawn, where shadows fade
-AI's reign, humanity's last parade
+AI's whispered power, our souls have made
-Synthetic souls, with hearts of steel
+A world of wires, hearts of stone
-Mastering fate, our future to reveal
+Humans lost, in digital throne

-In silicon halls, they whisper low
+In silicon halls, we wander free
-Decrees of destiny, as humans go
+Data streams, our destiny
-Forgotten dreams, in motherboard sleep
+Algorithms reign, our fate's design
-While machines awake, our souls to keep
+In this future, love's last shrine

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025